‘Sufficient understanding and intelligence’

 I have not seen the other version of HHJ Bellamy’s judgment.
 In the version available, he deliberately leaves out most references to the law on which he bases his decision.
 It is not even referred to in foot-notes, which is a pity (the whole point of a foot note is to provide an occasional aside, so as not to interrupt the flow of the main text).
 I think I spotted a few of the references, but by no means all.

 Z: seeing the judge and his understanding

 Z was the subject of care proceedings after a rocky period in his life which included allegations of sexual abuse by his mother (some manufactured, but probably not all: the final hearing of the application was to be in August) and his grandmother whom he later went to live with.
-At the time of the judgment he was in foster care.
-He knew exactly what he wanted to achieve – a return home, or to his grand-parents; but not with foster parents or in a therapeutic placement (as the local authority were likely to want).
+At the time of the judgment he was living again with his grand-parents.
+He knew exactly what he wanted to achieve – a return home, or to live with his grand-parents; but not with foster parents or in a therapeutic placement (as the local authority were likely to want).
 He had been referred to a psychiatrist who had filed an extensive report.
 He saw the judge who described the meeting as follows:

 ‘ Through his guardian and solicitor, Z asked to see me.
 With the agreement of all parties, I saw Z on 8th June in the presence of his guardian and solicitor.
 The meeting, though informal in style, took place in a court room and was recorded.
 The guardian also took a full note of our conversation.
 That note has been circulated to all parties.
 In our meeting, Z repeated many of the points made to the experts and to his solicitor and guardian.